Lake George Stakes: History

 On November 28, 2007, this Grade III stakes race was upgraded to a Grade II by the American Graded Stakes Committee.

 Due to unseasonal rain, the event in 2009 was moved off the turf and run on a sloppy dirt track with only four runners and was reclassified as a Grade III after examination by the Graded Stakes Committee.

 The 2010 winner Perfect Shirl continued her bright career and in 2011 the mare won the Breeders' Cup Filly & Mare Turf.
 The 2011 winner Winter Memories, who recorded the longest winning margin in the event, was runner-up in the 2010 Breeders' Cup Juvenile Fillies Turf.

+In 2025 the distance of the event was increased to 1 1/16 miles.